 Understanding the Difference in Search Engine Algorithms and Why Your Business Requires a Mobile Friendly Website

-Ask a random selection of web users and most people will have a smartphone, rather than a laptop or desktop, on their person.
-Since 2015, mobile searches have surpassed desktop searches on Google, and Google, along with other search engines, is taking measures to ensure mobile friendly websites are receiving their own guidelines to keep up with changing search demographics.
+These days, most web users carry a smartphone, rather than a laptop or iPad.
+Since 2015, mobile searches have surpassed desktop searches on Google.
+Google and other search engines are taking steps to ensure mobile friendly websites keep up with changing search demographics.

-As each year’s mobile technology becomes more user-friendly, it is estimated almost two-thirds of web searches are performed using a mobile device.
-Of these searches, approximately 94% of queries are performed using Google, making it crucial for businesses to have a mobile-friendly website that ranks high on relevant Google searches.
+Every year mobile technology becomes more user-friendly.
+About two-thirds of web searches are performed using a mobile device.
+Approximately 94 percent of queries are performed using Google.
+It is crucial for businesses to have a mobile-friendly website that ranks high on relevant Google searches.

 How Speed Factors In

 In addition to having separate ranking in both desktop and mobile searches, Google also prioritizes websites by their speed.
-A website that is properly keyworded, indexed, relevant, and loads quickly will rank much higher than one that lacks one or more of these factors.
-This is why testing is very important; especially if your target market is located in different areas of the U.S. or globally.
+A properly keyworded, indexed, relevant website loads quickly and ranks higher.
+This is why testing is important; especially if your target market is located in different areas of the U.S. or globally.

-To ensure your businesses’ website performs well in mobile searches, two critical performance guidelines must be maintained.
-The first is accelerated loading speed.
+To be mobile friendly, your site must meet critical performance guidelines.
 As previously mentioned, one of the factors Google uses in its algorithm is page loading speed.
 This is due to the site abandonment mobile users perform when faced with a slow loading site.
 When factoring in advertising budgets, marketing, and technical fees for a mobile friendly website, speed and visitor retention goes hand-in-hand.
-With conversions as the ultimate goal, having a visitor stay on your site, as long as possible, betters your chances of attaining a new or returning customer.
+Conversions are the ultimate goal.
+Having a visitor stay on your site, as long as possible, improves your chances of gaining a new or returning customer.